An index of corporate financial performance

 Want to see your company’s score?

 To understand your company’s current index score, or to uncover deeper insights about specific markets or segments, contact your local KPMG member firm.
-KPMG’s global network of KPMG professionals have the data, sector and geographic expertise to help you understand your score and tie it back to your business needs.
-Whether it is benchmarking, identifying targets, comparing sectors or looking for trends over time, KPMG professionals can connect you right to the information you need to capitalize on your opportunities.
-That’s our business.
+KPMG’s global network of professionals have the data, sector, and geographic expertise to help you understand your score and tie it back to your business needs.
+Whether it is benchmarking, identifying targets, comparing sectors, or looking for trends over time, KPMG professionals can connect you to the information you need to capitalize on your opportunities.
+That is our business.
 Please contact us at in-fmkpmgfpi@kpmg.com to find out more.

 Regional performance

-An analysis of the KPMG FPI country data indicates that, over the year ending 2Q23, the largest gains in KPMG FPI were experienced by companies headquartered in Canada (19.46 percent), Brazil (5.20 percent), Vietnam (3.65 percent) and India (3.16 percent).
+An analysis of the KPMG FPI country data shows that year-on-year, the largest gains in KPMG FPI scores were experienced by companies headquartered in Canada (12.4 points), Malaysia (5.48 points) and Singapore (2.66 points).

 Distressed countries and territories